ibm-cloud-docs/databases-for-redis/administering.md

 ## Connecting with `redli`

-`redli` is an open-source Redis-cli application.
+`redli` is an open source Redis-cli application.
 It mimics the redis-cli command line arguments with support for rediss: protocols and a `--tls` flag.
 It can connect to TLS/SSL secured Redis without the need for tunnels.
 You can download and install it from the [releases page](https://github.com/IBM-Cloud/redli/releases).

 To connect to your Redis databases using `redli` by giving it the "composed" connection string and the path to the self-signed certificate.
 ```